Part of The Hastings Academies TrustOur Other Academies

 |4.
 Children living outside the pre-defined area.|

-If there are more children who qualify for a place than places available, places will be allocated to students living closest to the Academy (using the shortest distance from home to school using a surfaced, passable route).
+If there are more children who qualify for a place than places available, places will be allocated to students living closest to the Academy (using the shortest distance from home to school measured in a straight line).

 If, after all of the relevant criteria have been applied, two applicants cannot be separated for a final place, the Academies Trust will use random allocation to determine the property for the remaining place.

-Pupils and families wishing to apply for places outside the normal admissions round (i.e. years 1 and 2, and applications to join the Academy part way through the Reception Year) need to complete an online application on the ESCC website which is available by following this link: www.eastsussex.gov.uk/educationandlearning/schools/findingaschool/dates/inyear.htm
+Pupils and families wishing to apply for places outside the normal admissions round (i.e. years 1 to 6 and applications to join the Academy part way through the Reception Year) need to complete an online application on the ESCC website which is available by following this link: www.eastsussex.gov.uk/educationandlearning/schools/findingaschool/dates/inyear.htm

 If you wish to query availability of spaces please email firstname.lastname@example.org stating clearly to which academy you are referring and the year group in which you are interested.